- Kitchen Financing

 Make a list of the things you like and dislike about your current kitchen

 Our designers will want to know what you are trying to accomplish with your project.
 You should take into consideration your current lifestyle, for example – is your kitchen clean and neat and only used for cooking, or is it a family hub full of activity?
 These pieces of information help the designer create a kitchen that you will fall in love with and is customized to your family’s lifestyle.
-Be sure to complete the Kitchen, Bath & Lifestyle Inspirations at Curtis Lumber Kitchen Planning Checklist prior to visiting our showroom.
+Be sure to complete the Curtis Lumber Kitchen Planning Checklist prior to visiting our showroom.

 Take some preliminary measurements

 Your designer will need to know the amount of space they have to work with, so simple measurements are a key component to the process and be sure to bring it with you to your first meeting.
-Use Kitchen, Bath & Lifestyle Inspirations at Curtis Lumber’s simple measuring guide to help you through this process.
+Use Curtis Lumber’s simple kitchen cabinet measuring guide to help you through this process.
 Accuracy is important, however before anything is ordered a second measurement needs to be taken.
-The Kitchen, Bath & Lifestyle Inspirations Kitchen & Bath Planner is another tool you can use to guide you through the preliminary process.
+The Curtis Lumber Kitchen Planner is another tool you can use to guide you through the preliminary process.

 Consider Your Timeline